The Beginner’s Email Marketing Guide (Strategies and Examples)

 Increased Audience Reach

-Email has embedded itself into our daily online lives.
-Specifically, the number of global email users were equal to 3.9 billion in 2019.
+The email has embedded itself into our daily online lives.
+Specifically, Statista estimates that the number of global email users is set to reach 4.48 billion users by 2024!

 This makes email marketing the best channel to reach leads and potential customers since it offers the greatest reach among known channels.